DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-18-logging-payment-sampling-and-clawback-activity.md

 - when the action was carried out
 - an alphabetical list of links to the files sent or received

-If there are more than 25 items in the log, we show [pagination](https://design-system.service.gov.uk/components/pagination/).
+If more than 25 items are in the log, we show [pagination](https://design-system.service.gov.uk/components/pagination/).

 We limit the number of documents listed for each item in the log to 5.
 If there are more than 5 documents, we display a message (for example, ‘Showing 5 of 27 files’) and a link to view all files.